 There is no real health without mental health

-Mental health remains one of the most neglected areas of public health and it is a relatively low priority across the EU, despite its enormous impact on well-being, social cohesion and productivity.
+Mental health remains and it is a relatively low priority across the EU, despite its enormous impact on well-being, social cohesion and productivity.

 Very little progress has been made in developing a comprehensive European mental health strategy since 2019 and the resolution on the European Union’s post-COVID-19 public health strategy..